 Question: Who decides which children make the team?

-Answer: The Glen Ridge Soccer Board will review the notes from the professional trainers and make final decisions.
+Answer: The Glen Ridge Soccer Board will review the notes from the professional trainers, prior season year trainer evaluations and coaches assessment and make final decisions.

 Question: If my child is unable to attend the tryout, will travel still be an option?

 Answer: Parents should make every effort to have their child at the tryout.
 However, we know schedules can be hectic and will offer a make up day during the following week of the 19th.